 Group Fitness Class Policies

-All fitness classes have pre-registration.
+All fitness classes participants must obtain a fitness card at the front desk to participate.
 Participants may enter the classroom 10 minutes prior to the scheduled class time.
 Participants may not save bikes, equipment, or spots for others.

 Class size is determined by format.
 Please check the schedule for exact size limits.

 - Rubber-soled, non-marking athletic, jogging, or running shoes must be worn in ALL group fitness classes with the exception of yoga, tai-chi or Pilates-based classes, in which bare feet are permitted during class time.

 - For the safety of all members, please keep conversation to a minimum.

 - All personal items should be kept in provided cubbies.